CookieSource/wikijs/arm/mekotronics.md

 title: How to Install RebornOS onto a Mekotronics device.
 description: How to Install RebornOS onto a Mekotronics device.
 published: true
-date: 2023-02-18T19:50:13.538Z
+date: 2023-02-18T19:54:45.388Z
 tags: arm
 editor: markdown
 dateCreated: 2023-02-18T18:40:03.325Z
 ---

-# Write image to eMMC

-Instructions on how to write the image to eMMC
+# Install RebornOS onto a Mekatronics Device

+Currently only these devices are supported:
+- R58X
+- R58X-4G
+- R58S

 ## Prep

-Download the latest image for your device from [here](https://rebornos.org/download-arm).
+1. Download the latest image for your device from [here](https://rebornos.org/download-arm).
 Then extract it so that you are left with a .img file

-Before beginning put your device in maskrom mode.
+2. Put your device in maskrom mode.
 Connect USB-C cable to your PC to the device then with a toothpick hold the RECOVERY button then press the RESET button
 On R58X